modmaker/DECAMUX/README.md

 The [DECAMUX board design](https://github.com/modmaker/DECAMUX/blob/master/pcb/DECAMUX_schematics.pdf) and [associated software](https://github.com/modmaker/machinekit/tree/feature/poc-decamux) are available as Open Source.
 Anyone used to soldering SMD components should be able to assemble a board.
 L, R and C components are all (large) 0805 parts, the latches are fine pitch but, when using plenty of flux, easy to solder.

-See ref [2] in the announcement for quick ordering a set of 3 PCBs at OSH Park.
+The PCB design is available as shared project at OSH Park.
+A set of 3 PCBs can be [ordered directly from OSH Park](https://oshpark.com/shared_projects/Nn0ndOrm).
+Total BOM cost is around $10-$15 for the complete board including cable.